Joshua-Levine/Joshua-Levine/README.md

 ### Hi there 👋

-I'm a technical writer who believes technology is benefitting humanity.
+I'm a technical writer who knows technology benefits humanity.

-A question: How can people benefit from something unusable?
+A question: How can technology help people who don't know how to use it?

-An answer: As a technical writer, I make difficult technologies understandable to the user.
-I make sure that users are able to easily use what you have worked so hard to create.
+An answer:  I make sure that users know how to use what you have worked so hard to create.
 Tech is hard.
 I make it easy.

 #### I am: